vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

 ## How to handle multiple scalar, non-table-like parameters

 Our sample BAPI has a return structure called `RETURN`.
 This structure contains information about potential errors (like the production order number being invalid).
-One structure attribute is TYPE (E for Error) and one is MESSAGE (for he actaul error message).
+One structure attribute is `TYPE` (`E` for Error) and one is `MESSAGE` (for the actual error message).
 Let's assume we're interested in handling this information.

-First we need two variable with the correct data type.
-Let's call them ReturnType and ReturnMessage.
+First, we need two variable with the correct data type.
+Let's call them `ReturnType` and `ReturnMessage`.

 ![image](/assets/2024-03-15/040.png)

-Now we easily address these variables like we did it with the table in the previous paragraph, just address it with @MyVariable.
-Please check this XQL:
+Now, we can address these variables like we did with the tables in the previous example.
+We address it with @MyVariable.
+Here is the XQL:

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORD_GET_DETAIL'